The Life and Times of Sarah Baartman

 The Life and Times of Sarah Baartman is a 1998 South African documentary film directed by Zola Maseko.

 Synopsis

-The film concerns a woman named Sarah Baartman during colonial times.
+The film concerns a woman named Sarah Baartman who lives in the Cape Colony.
 Set between 1810 and 1815, the documentary relates the true story of a 20-year-old woman travelling to London from Cape Town.
 A member of the Khoekhoe people, the woman was exhibited as a freak across England and became known as the Hottentot Venus.
 An abolitionist group unsuccessfully sued to free her from the exhibitionists.
 Baartman was taken to France in 1814 and from then on became a subject of scientific investigation.
-Even after her death the following year, she became a symbol for African cultural inferiority and her sex organs and brain were displayed at the Musee de l'Homme until 1985.
+Even after her death the following year, she continued to be exploited as her sex organs and brain were displayed at the Musee de l'Homme until 1985.

 Production

 Zola Maseko travelled to Paris to look at a plaster cast of Baartman's body at the Musee de l'Homme.
 In order to not replicate the objectification that the woman herself experienced, he decided not to film the cast in the nude.
 Instead, Maseko persuaded an African museum worker to let him use her robe to help keep some dignity for Baartman.
 Maseko worked on the film for seven years.